albina777/nodejs-auth-api/README.md

 ### Test Users

-Below are the test users you can use to test the login functionality:
+Below are the test users that can be used to test the login functionality:

 | Email                | Password  | Username |
 |----------------------|-----------|----------|